Slender Object Detection: Diagnoses and Improvements: Problem Dissection

+\New Under the analytical framework, we recall typical errors of slender object detection revealed in Sec.~\ref{intuitive-analysis} to inspire our inspection.
+One of the major errors of slender object detection is related to \textbf{distinct slender objects} introduced in Sec.~\ref{sec:assessment} and shown in Fig.~\ref{fig:examples}a.
+Vertical and horizontal slender objects can be improperly assigned by the IoU matching between the bounding box and pre-defined anchors during training.
+In consideration of literate arguing the role of anchors~\cite{guided-anchor, zhong2020anchor}, we introduce the first conjecture to verify: Anchor-based localization is critical for slender object detection.
+On the other hand, we also demonstrate the goal of object detection, representing objects in bounding boxes, contradicts with the nature of slender objects.
+We conjecture works in novel box representations~\cite{reppoints, cornernet} may alleviate this problem and verify it using our analytical framework.

-Anchors are central to many detection systems~\cite{SSD, YOLO} and enable detectors to detect multiple objects at the same location.
-However, as shown in Sec~\ref{intuitive-analysis}, the sub-optimal label assignment based on anchors and IoU matching causes major errors in slender object detection.
-This drawback may be partly alleviated by specially designed anchor ratios, but this strategy is sensitive to specific data and hyper-parameters.
-Anchor-free detectors~\cite{densebox, cornernet} provide an alternative approach that directly regresses boxes from point locations instead of anchors.
-This family of detection methods achieve notable success but their properties remains unclear compared with anchors.
-Through our inspection on two classical detectors, FCOS~\cite{fcos} and RetinaNet~\cite{retina}, which share a similar pipeline, we manage to reveal the key role of anchors.
-It provides a proper criterion to select foreground locations where the detection is performed from the background, while the difference in the regression space is proven inconsequential to detection effectiveness.
+\NewEnd \textbf{The controvertible role of anchors} Anchors are once regarded central to many detection systems~\cite{SSD, YOLO} and enable detectors to detect multiple objects at the same location.
+However, anchor-based relies on IoU matching between anchors and ground truth boxes for $\mathcal{LA}$, which is shown sub-optimal for slender objects.
+This drawback may be partly alleviated by specially designed anchors~\cite{ma2018arbitrary} (see Appendix C for experiments regarding rotated anchors) or bypassed by anchor-free detectors.
+Anchor-free detectors~\cite{densebox, cornernet} are alternative approaches that directly regresses boxes from pixel locations instead of anchors.
+This family of detection methods achieve notable success but their properties remains unclear compared with that of anchor-based.

-The two methods are described by our framework in Fig.~\ref{fig:components}a and Fig.~\ref{fig:components}b, respectively.
-As can be seen from Tab.~\ref{tab:anchor-dissection}, FCOS shows advantages in the overall mAP, which mainly benefits from the improvement on regular objects, but staggers in slender object detection.
-We conjecture the reason as two-fold.
-First, slender objects tend to be more dense, leading to more overlapped instances that a single prediction at each location theoretically can not handle.
-Second, the key component of FCOS improves regular object detection more significantly than slender objects.
-In the following, we elaborate this in detail by dissecting its components.
+We choose a competitive anchor-free detector FCOS~\cite{fcos} and a classical anchor-based detector RetinaNet~\cite{retina} to reveal the difference between the bifurcated paradigms in essence.
+We refer readers not familiar with these two methods to Appendix D for an illustration of their architecture.